 Let’s face it – between the vineyards, wineries, world-class restaurants, and beautiful hotels, planning a trip to Napa means you’re looking through a myriad of options, even if you’re coming on a day trip from San Francisco.
 But lest all the choices lead you to decision fatigue, we’ve compiled some of our favorite places to eat, drink, and stay (and even an all-in-one option, for those who might be pressed for time).

 Presented by The Culinary Institute of America (the other CIA), the CIA at Copia is a place for visitors (and food and wine lovers) to gather and participate in a variety of programs and experiences, from hands-on cooking and baking classes, to wine-tasting classes (naturally), and panel discussions about sustainability in food practices.
 Then when you’re done learning, have a bite to eat.
-The Restaurant at CIA Copia is where all of that talk gets put into practice, inside the massive, open kitchen.
+The Grove at CIA Copia is where all of that talk gets put into practice, inside the massive, open kitchen.
 The menu is seasonal and ever changing, but features such tasty gems as the Spicy Mussels and the Truffle Crespelle (an Italian-style crepe full of the delectable fungi).

 500 First Street, Napa, CA 94559, (707) 967-2555